nkg447/File-Explorer/README.md

 # File-Manager
-It is a File Manger for windows which user java JFrames.
+It is a File Explorer for windows which user java JFrames.

 To download the software [click here](https://drive.google.com/uc?export=download&id=0B16zR0Sm3nlbNGxsR185bDluNlE) The link contains a jar file that can directly be executed if you have jre installed in your system.